roberttwomey/unl-ml-art-bootcamp/README.md

 We will walk through together.
 In JupyterLab:
 1. Open a terminal
 2. Clone this repository: `git clone https://github.com/roberttwomey/unl-ml-art-bootcamp/`
-3. You should see the .ipynb files show up in the jupyterlab file browser.
+3. You should now see the .ipynb files show up in the jupyterlab file browser.

 ## Notebooks